awsdocs/amazon-sagemaker-developer-guide/doc_source/experiments.md

 SageMaker Experiments automatically tracks the inputs, parameters, configurations, and results of your iterations as *trials*\.
 You can assign, group, and organize these trials into *experiments*\.
 SageMaker Experiments is integrated with Amazon SageMaker Studio providing a visual interface to browse your active and past experiments, compare trials on key performance metrics, and identify the best performing models\.

-SageMaker Experiments comes with its own [Experiments SDK](https://github.com/aws/sagemaker-experiments) which makes the analytics capabilities easily accessible in Amazon SageMaker Notebooks\.
+SageMaker Experiments comes with its own [Experiments Python SDK](https://sagemaker-experiments.readthedocs.io) which makes the analytics capabilities easily accessible in Amazon SageMaker Notebooks\.
 Because SageMaker Experiments enables tracking of all the steps and artifacts that went into creating a model, you can quickly revisit the origins of a model when you are troubleshooting issues in production, or auditing your models for compliance verifications\.

 **Topics**
 + [SageMaker Experiments Features](#experiments-features)